SignalK/signalk-java/README.md

 ```

 Devices (aka GPS) attached on serial>USB adaptors will be automatically found and used.
 The input can be NMEA0183 compatible, or signalk, and expects 38400 baud by default.
-The configuration can be changed by editing conf/signalk.cfg
+The configuration can be changed by editing the configuration

 Installation for Windows
 ------------------------

-You will need Java 1.7+ installed, maven3 (https://maven.apache.org/install.html), and git (https://git-scm.com/downloads).
+You will need Java 1.8+ installed, maven3 (https://maven.apache.org/install.html), and git (https://git-scm.com/downloads).
 You need to be able to type 'java' on the command line and get java responding, same for maven and git.
-Same for `npm`, so install `nodejs` from https://nodejs.org/ The server doesnt need nodejs, but the client installs do use `npm` which comes with it.

 Thats all the prep, then: